mbyleen/aws-iam-auto-remediation/README.md

 --role-name IamAutoremediation \
 --assume-role-policy-document file://trust_policy.json

-$ aws aim attach-role-policy \
+$ aws iam attach-role-policy \
 --role-name IamAutoremediation \
---policy-arn arn:aws:iam::123456789012:policy/AutoremediationIAMandLogs
+--policy-arn arn:aws:iam::<span style="color: red">123456789012</span>:policy/AutoremediationIAMandLogs
 ```

-#####Step 2: Create the Lambda function
+#### Step 2: Create the Lambda functioni ####

 The following lambda function will be triggered by a Cloudwatch event and gather
-information from that event to reverse the action of a user adding himself or
+information from that event to reverse the action of a user adding themself
-herself to an IAM group.
+to an IAM group.

 ```
 'use strict';